googleapis/google-cloud-cpp/google/cloud/dataplex/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Cloud Dataplex API][cloud-service-docs], a service to Dataplex API is used to manage the lifecycle of data lakes.
+This directory contains an idiomatic C++ client library for the [Cloud Dataplex API][cloud-service-docs], an intelligent data fabric that helps you unify distributed data and automate data management and governance across that data to power analytics at scale.

 This library is **experimental**.
 Its APIs are subject to change without notice.